PlanetSide 2

-PlanetSide 2 is a free-to-play massively multiplayer online first-person shooter developed by Rogue Planet Games and published by Daybreak Game Company.
-The game supports battles with thousands of players (up to 2,000 on a single map) and incorporates modern first-person shooter mechanics.
-Six different infantry classes and over 18 ground and air vehicles are available to players and interact on the battlefield to simulate combined arms warfare.
-As a re-imagining of PlanetSide, PlanetSide 2 chronicles the efforts of three factions fighting for territorial control of the planet Auraxis.
+PlanetSide 2 is a free-to-play massively multiplayer online first-person shooter (MMOFPS) game developed by Toadman Interactive.
+The game supports battles with thousands of players and incorporates modern first-person shooter mechanics.
+Six infantry classes and multiple vehicles are available to players, allowing them to interact in combined arms warfare on the battlefield.
+PlanetSide 2 is a reimagining of PlanetSide and chronicles the efforts of the same three factions in their fight for control of the alien planet Auraxis.

-Along with its prequel, PlanetSide 2 is one of the very few MMOFPS games to have ever released, and is presently considered the most successful title in the genre.
-ForgeLight, a proprietary game engine, is used to support high player counts while retaining performance and graphical fidelity.
+Along with its prequel, PlanetSide 2 is one of very few MMOFPS games to have ever released, and is presently considered the most successful title in the genre.
+The ForgeLight proprietary game engine is used to support high concurrent player counts while retaining performance and graphical fidelity.
 PlanetSide 2 operates on a games as a service business model and is supported by microtransaction purchases.
 Since its launch, the game has received regular updates which have introduced new content and mechanics.

-PlanetSide 2 received positive attention from critics and was praised for its scale, innovation, and graphics, but some reviewers were divided over the game's free-to-play model, technical glitches, and difficulty for new players.
-PlanetSide 2 currently holds the Guinness World Record for "Most players in an online FPS battle," which was set when 1,158 players were recorded in a single battle during an official event.
-This record has since been beaten in both 2020 and 2022, with even higher player counts being recorded on the game's live servers.
+PlanetSide 2 received positive attention from critics for its scale, innovation, and graphics, but some reviewers were divided over the game's free-to-play business model, technical glitches, and difficulty for new players.
+PlanetSide 2 currently holds the Guinness World Record for "Most players in an online FPS battle," which was set in 2015 when 1,158 players were recorded in a single battle during a sponsored event.
+This record has since been unofficially beaten in both 2020 and 2022 when even higher player counts were recorded on the game's servers.

 Gameplay

-PlanetSide 2 is a first-person shooter that takes place on a persistent open world which supports up to 2,000 concurrent players on one seamless map.
-Compared to its predecessor, PlanetSide 2 is faster-paced, allowing players to instantly teleport into the largest battles with the "Instant Action" function, as well as access jump pads and vehicles for rapid transit.
-Modern first-person shooter elements such as sprinting, iron sights, and regenerating shields are also present in core gameplay.
-Working with their empire, players attempt to gain control of the planet Auraxis by capturing and defending territories, earning global benefits if they successfully lock down an entire continent.
-Players can choose between 6 distinct infantry classes and use multiple ground and air vehicles, each of which play unique roles on the battlefield.